 Just another way that web technology can solve problems for people.

 This website was built for speaker, bestselling author and marketer extraordinaire, Perry S. Marshall.

 It was built to support his book, 80/20 Sales and Marketing.

 Most people are aware of the Pareto Principle or 80/20 rule.
 80% of your revenue comes from 20% of your customers, etc.

 In that book, Perry points out that there is much more to 80/20 than that.
 There’s not just the 80 and the 20.
 There is a continuous curve that has that 80/20 property not just in one place on the curve, but all along it!
 For more information on that, go buy the book.
 You will be very glad you did.

 For those who fully grasp that larger 80/20 concept, the tool on 8020curve.com can be used to make very accurate business predictions.

 For example, if you know you have 1000 people who bought your $10 thing, you can accurately predict how many people will buy your $100 thing.
 You might want to know that before you spend a lot of time and energy producing that $100 thing!

 Again, buy the book to learn more about how to use this tool.
-The point is, this tool will do all the calculations for you.
-And it was built here, thank you very much.
+You will find it jam packed with other valuable business insights as well.